Institute of Economic Affairs: Concerns about political independence

 As a registered charity, the IEA must abide by the regulations of the Charity Commission for England and Wales, and so cannot "promote, or be seen to promote, a political party or candidate".

 In July 2018, the Charity Commission opened a regulatory compliance case into the IEA due to concerns about its political independence after the then-director of the IEA was secretly recorded offering potential US donors access to government ministers and civil servants, telling an undercover reporter that his organisation was in "the Brexit influencing game".
 While seeking funding, Littlewood said that the IEA allowed donors to shape "substantial content" in reports.
 The IEA denied that it breached charity law.
 Alison White, the then-registrar of consultant lobbyists, also said she would examine whether the think tank should be registered as a lobbyist after the undercover investigation, but in 2019 the registrar concluded that the IEA did not meet "statutory criteria for consultant lobbying in this case".

 Also in July 2018, it emerged that casino owners had donated £8,000 to the IEA after the IEA published a report calling for fewer restrictions on casino openings, and that an IEA report arguing that tax havens (such as Jersey) benefited the wider economy had been partially funded by a group representing financial interests in Jersey.
-The IEA stated that the funding they received never influenced the conclusions of reports, and that their output was independent and free from conflict of interest.
+The IEA stated that the funding it received never influenced the conclusions of reports, and that their output was independent and free from conflict of interest.

 In November 2018, the IEA removed a report on Brexit from its website after the Charity Commission said that it was "not sufficiently balanced and neutral".
 In February 2019, the Commission issued an official warning to the IEA and instructed trustees to provide written assurances that the IEA would not engage in campaigning or political activity contravening legal or regulatory requirements.
 IEA trustees were also required to implement a process to ensure that research reports and launch plans were signed off by trustees.
 Following the IEA's compliance, the Charity Commission withdrew the official warning in June 2019.

-In October 2024, the Charity Commission agreed to review concerns raised about IEA.
+In October 2024, the Charity Commission agreed to review concerns raised about the IEA.
 It had initially, in March 2024, declined to investigate.
 A joint complaint by the Good Law Project, four cross-party politicians and a former member of the Charity Commission board had suggested the IEA had breached charity law.
 The commission opened a compliance investigation in May 2025.
-It stated that it will examine trustee management of potential political bias, lack of transparency around funding, and policy positions that are potentially predetermined, and thus not in keeping with its stated educational purpose.
+It stated that it would examine trustee management of potential political bias, lack of transparency around funding, and policy positions that are potentially predetermined, and thus not in keeping with its stated educational purpose.
+In November 2025 the Charity Commission closed the case, saying that the Institute had had "a change of approach", "with a greater transparency and political neutrality".
+It also said the charity must now deliver on its plans and implement these changes.